Oysters on a plate of ice Oysters on a plate of ice

 A neighbourhood favourite

-This neighbourhood restaurant on Portobello Road is set over four floors and serves modern European fare using the highest-quality, seasonal ingredients.
-Dishes like roasted sweet potatoes with chimichurri and half a Cornish roast chicken with nduja are cooked to a grilled perfection in the wood ovens.
+This neighbourhood restaurant on Portobello Road is set over four floors and serves modern European fare using seasonal ingredients of the highest quality.
+Dishes like roasted sweet potatoes with chimichurri and half a Cornish roast chicken with 'nduja are grilled to perfection in the wood oven, with biodynamic wines to go along.

 Sumi

-Premium wagyu steak, succulent salmon teriyaki and more hand rolls that you can count on two hands.
+Premium Wagyu steak, succulent salmon teriyaki, and more handrolls than you can count on two hands.
 What more could you want from a high-end sushi spot?
-Get a taste of authentic Japan at this Notting Hill foodie favourite.
-It's a little on the pricier side but there's no doubt that it's worth the extra buck.
+Get a taste of authentic Japan at this Notting Hill foodie favourite, one of renowned sushi artisan Endo Kazutoshi's London ventures, named after his mum.
+Cocktails and a curated sake collection headline the drinks menu.

 The Ledbury

-This three Michelin-starred restaurant is an ode to the British countryside and serves a menu of creative, playful dishes.
-Expect to see things like candy beetroot baked in clay with English caviar and smoked and dried eel, as well as brown sugar tart with stem ginger and ice cream.
-Make sure you book ahead, it can be tricky to get a table even months in advance here.
+Another three-Michelin-starred Notting Hill restaurant, The Ledbury sings odes to the British countryside through its menu of creative, playful dishes.
+Expect to see things like candy beetroot baked in clay with English caviar and smoked and dried eel, or brown sugar tart with stem ginger and ice cream.
+Make sure you book well ahead – due to its global acclaim, it can be tricky to get a table here even months in advance.

 Caractère